Indirect Inference With(Out) Constraints: Inequality Constraints on the Auxiliary Model

-It is worth noting that we maintain the assumption that the drifting true value $\beta _{T}^{0}$\ always fulfills the constraints.
-In particular, by continuity, the population true value $\beta ^{0}$\ fulfills the equality constraints while it may be on the boundary for the inequality constraints, and thus violating the strict inequality constraints we implicitly want to maintain (see the illustrative example above).
-However, we may expect that all Kuhn Tucker multipliers still converge to zero, in contrast to the setting considered {in the asymptotic theory of CFS}.
-This drifting DGP setting, albeit absent in CFS, is required to rigorously accommodate {the illustrative example in CFS and in Subsection 2.1}.
-It is only in the case of equality constraints, without need of a drifting DGP, that non-zero population Lagrange multipliers will be worth considering; see Section five for more details.
+It is worth noting that we maintain the assumption that $b(\theta _{T})$\ always fulfills the constraints, and, by continuity, $\beta ^{0}$ must also fulfill them, while it may violate the strict inequality constraints we implicitly need to maintain in finite samples.
+However, we may expect that all KT multipliers still converge to zero, in contrast to the setting considered {in the asymptotic theory of CFS}.

-A couple of remarks are in order to compare our setup with the extant literature on estimation with a parameter on the boundary.
-First, since $ \beta _{T}^{0}$ is assumed to fulfill the inequality constraints, it may be on the boundary of the set $\mathbf{B}_{T}^{r}$ defined by these constraints.
-Second, we assume that $\beta _{T}^{0}$ is in the interior of $\mathbf{B} _{T} $ to be sure that $Q_{T}(\beta )$ and its derivatives are well-defined at $\beta =\beta _{T}^{0}$.
-In particular, we have in mind cases when $ \beta $ must fulfill some strict inequalities for $Q_{T}(\beta )$ to be well-defined.
-For example, in the illustrative example above, CFS require some parameters in their auxiliary model to be strictly positive to ensure that $Q_{T}(\beta )$ is well-defined, which they enforce by maintaining (\ref{CFStrick}) while we enforce this condition by maintaining (\ref{driftDGP}).

-More precisely, it may be that $\beta _{T}^{0}$ converges toward some $ \beta ^{0}$ on the boundary, but at a rate sufficiently slow to avoid modifying the standard asymptotic theory due to this second boundary problem (beyond the first one created by some binding constraints $g_{j}(\cdot)$, $j\in \{1,2,...,q\}$).
-To do so, we impose the following assumption.